Connor Wong Preview, Player Props: Red Sox vs. Royals

-Connor Wong -- with a slugging percentage of .529 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Jordan Lyles on the hill, on September 1 at 8:10 PM ET.
+Connor Wong -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Kansas City Royals, with Alec Marsh on the hill, on September 2 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Astros.
+He had a one-hit showing in his previous game (1-for-3) against the Royals.

 Connor Wong Game Info & Props vs. the Royals